 If you have always wanted to go to a traditional microbrewery with musicians performing in close vicinity, this is the place to visit.
 U Fleků is the only brewery in Central Europe where beer has been brewed continuously for more than 500 years.
 The halls are decorated in a very European beer hall style, with dark wood boards, chandeliers, and stained-glass windows lending an air of European romance.
 Their servers force their dark lagers down on you, even if you refuse, I guess this is just how proud they are of their beer.
-I usually can’t stand black beer, I think they taste like soy sauce, but U Fleků’s dark lager wasn’t too bad.
+And they rightfully should be.
+Even I, who usually can’t stand black beer, think that U Fleků’s dark lager wasn’t too bad.
 But the highlight of the restaurant has got to be the musician.
 This old grandpa is so talented and chirpy, you should totally watch my video just to see his performance.

 The microbrewery’s got the atmosphere perfect, but how about the food?
 We call it pork knuckle, but people in Prague call them pork knee.
 The roasted pork knee is the softest I have ever eaten, the skin is full of fat that melts away the instant it hits your mouth.
 I loved it.
 Unfortunately, bae loved it too, but gobbled away most of the skin.
 But true love is about sharing (I think), so he’s forgiven.